burgerga/INTOXICOM_Workshop_1/paper/paper.md

-The workshop had a lively discussion and resulted in new output that feeds back into the ELIXIR Toxicology Community (e.g. via this report) and via the FIPs, FAIR Cookbook recipes, and other outcomes back into the wider ELIXIR and toxicology communities.
+The workshop had a lively discussion and resulted in new output that feeds back into the ELIXIR Toxicology Community (e.g. via this report) and via the two FIPs, three FAIR Cookbook recipes, and other outcomes back into the wider ELIXIR and toxicology communities.
+Both the recipes and the cookbook need further work, and, more importantly, adoption by toxicologists.

-The remaining key challenges include...
+Of course, the workshop was relatively short to complete output as it set out to do.
+This is reflected in by the nature of the cited results, and for the FIPs there are not even tangible results that can be linked to, at the time of writing.

+This limitation was anticipated and results will be picked up by the participants and followed up in the second INTOXICOM workshop.
+This report will allow follow up work to acknowledge the input from this workshop by citing this paper.

 <!--